cbkinase/Smack/README.md

 If you already have `Node 16` and `pyenv 3.9.4`:

 1. Clone this repository.
-2. Run `start.sh` in the root directory of the project.
+2. Run `bash start.sh` in the root directory of the project.
 3. Your SQLite database will automatically persist in instance/dev.db.

 Otherwise, you can use Docker: